Big Agnes Pluton UL 40 Sleeping Bag

 Assessment

-I wrestled with the question of whether I should recommend the Big Agnes Pluton UL 40 to my readers or not, since like a lot of backpacking gear, whether something will work for you or not often comes down to personal preferences, your body measurements, and budget.
-Personally, I wouldn’t use the Pluton 40 because it’s too tight fitting and minimalist for my tastes.
+I wrestled with the question of whether I should recommend the Big Agnes Pluton UL 40 to my readers or not, since like a lot of backpacking gear, whether something will work for you or not often comes down to personal preferences, your body measurements, and your budget.
+I wouldn’t use the Pluton 40 because it’s too tight-fitting and minimalist for my tastes.
 Gear weight is less important than comfort for me, especially when it’s just a difference of a few ounces.

-Disclosure: Big Agnes provided the author with a sleeping bag for this review.
+Disclosure: Big Agnes donateda sleeping bag for review.

 SectionHiker is reader-supported.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.